Skip navigation

 Federations

 Despite the challenges mentioned earlier, the country has more than seven hundred housing cooperatives organized into two main federations: FUCVAM, focused on mutual aid, and FECOVI, which emphasizes previous savings.
-These cooperatives, with several decades of history, bring together around thirty thousand families and over one hundred thousand individuals.
-Considering the size of the country and the historical lack of support for cooperatives, these numbers clearly demonstrate the significant impact of the housing cooperative movement, making it an important social player.
+These cooperatives bring together around thirty thousand families and over one hundred thousand individuals.
+Considering the size of the country and the historical lack of support for cooperatives, these numbers demonstrate the impact of the housing cooperative movement, making it an important social player.

 CUDECOOP represents more than 3,500 grassroots cooperatives from all sectors active in the country, involving more than one million cooperative members.